Authentic Lessons for 21st Century Learning

 Distribute the attached Lord of the Flies as Microcosm handout and highlighters.
 Display slide 7 and describe annotating strategy Categorical Highlighting.
 Instruct students to highlight the following as they read the passage:

-• Pink—Their understanding of a microcosm;
+• Pink— Identifies their understanding of a microcosm;

-• Blue—Their understanding of symbolism;
+• Blue—Identifies their understanding of symbolism;

-Give students ample time to read, highlight and reflect.
+Give students ample time to read, highlight, and reflect.

 After students are done reading and highlighting, display slide 8 and have them work with a partner nearby to discuss the following questions: